The school must give you written notice before it takes away services in your child’s IEP.

 IEP.
-But now the school wants to take his services or IEP away.
+But now the school is planning to remove your child’s services or IEP.
 What can you do?
 Here are some steps you can take if your child is losing services.

 Before removing services, the school also must have an

-You also may find that the school has a good reason.
+You may also find that the school has a good reason.
 For instance, if your child has been recently reevaluated and is reading at grade level, the IEP team may find he no longer needs, say, biweekly sessions with the reading instructor.

 Use your child’s “stay put” rights.

 There are a number of ways to make sure your child stays put.
 The simplest way is to ask for

 sample letter.)
-To keep services in place, you’ll need to do so within 15 days of when the school sent written notice to end services.
+To keep services in place, you’ll need to do this within 15 days of when the school sent written notice to end services.

 independent educational evaluation (IEE).
 An IEE is performed by an outside professional who doesn’t work for the school.
 You usually have to pay for the IEE, but you can ask the school to pay.
 If the school refuses, it has to show that its own evaluation was done properly.

-Contact the Parent Information Training Center.
+Contact the Parent Training and Information Center.

 Your PTI may have legal resources, support groups, and the ability to connect you with other parents and education advocates.
-The center’s staff may be able to answer specific questions you have about your state’s special education system.
+The center’s staff may be able to answer specific questions about your state’s special education system.

 Talk to an education advocate or lawyer.

 You may want to consult with an education advocate.
 This is a professional who can help you navigate the school system, understand your options, and even negotiate a solution with the school.
 Another option to consider is

 Sometimes it’s necessary to file a complaint with the U.S. Department of Education’s

-Due process is the formal process that starts with a written complaint, goes through a kind of courtroom trial and ends with a decision.
+Due process is the formal process that starts with a written complaint, goes through a kind of courtroom trial, and ends with a decision.

 A state complaint is a written letter to the state department of education.